To vent or not to vent

 But before you engage is such escapades do yourself a favor.
 Call your local utility and ask how much it costs to heat or cool those 30-100 cubic feet of indoor air they blow outdoors each and every minute.
 Hint: it’s nothing to turn up your nose at.

 Let’s do some easy math.
-Take a home that is 2000 square feet.
+Take a home that is 2400 square feet.
 Multiply that by a standard eight-foot tall ceiling.
-This yields 16,000 cubic feet.
-If we use a fan rated at 50 cubic feet of air flow per minute (CFM), times 1440 minutes in a day, we have 72,000 cubic feet – 4.5 times the volume of the home – that is being blown out the window each and every day.
+This yields 19,200 cubic feet.
+If we use a fan rated at 50 cubic feet of air flow per minute (CFM), times 1440 minutes in a day, we have 72,000 cubic feet – 3.75 times the volume of the home – that is being blown out the window each and every day.
+Annually, that's 1,369 housefuls of air.

 vented litter box

 The filter draws one third of an amp.
-This means that if you leave the filter on 24-7-12-365 and you pay twelve cents per kilowatt hour for your electricity, it will cost you about $4.15 per year in electricity.
+This means that if you leave the filter on 24-7-12-365 and you pay twelve cents per kilowatt hour for your electricity, it will cost you about $4.15 per year in electricity and approximately $80 per year in filter media.

 Leave a comment